jasonzh0/kubeman/README.md

 # Kubeman

-A Python library for rendering Helm charts and Kubernetes resources with automatic ArgoCD Application generation.
+A Python library for rendering Helm charts and Kubernetes resources with optional ArgoCD Application generation.
 Features an abstract Template base class for consistent template management.

 ## Features